SLdragon/wiki-teamsfx/How-to-configure-Message-Extension-capability-within-your-Teams-app.md

     |-- teamsapp.local.yml
     |-- teamsapp.yml
     ```
-    We suggest you to re-organize the folder structure and create a root package.json as:
+    We suggest you to re-organize the folder structure and create a root package.json as following.
+You can create a root package.json using command "npm init -y".
      ```
     |-- .vscode/
     |-- appPackage/